mrebolleda/mrebolleda.github.io/research.md

 # Microbial evolution within communities

-# Evolution of metabolic architectures and their ecological and evolutionary consequences
+# Evolution of metabolic architectures and their ecological, and evolutionary consequences

 # Multiple levels of selection and directed evolution of microbial communities